 Junior forward/guard Adam Hall tallied 17 points and 12 rebounds in UVa's 104-76 victory over Clemson (Jan.
 27), marking his first double-double of the season.
-It is also the second double-double of his career with his first coming against Georgetown in the 2000 NIT (21 points, 11 rebounds).
+He added his second double-double of the season and third of his career with 14 points and 11 rebounds against Georgia Tech (Mar.
+9) in the ACC Tournament.
+Hall registered his first career double-double against Georgetown in the 2000 NIT (21 points, 11 rebounds).

-On the season, Hall is fifth on the team in scoring with an average of 10.0 points per game overall and an average of 9.9 points per game in the ACC.
-Hall is leading the team in field goal shooting with an impressive 52.1 percent (110-211) from the field.
-He is third on the team in rebounding at 5.4 boards per contest, including a career-high 17 rebounds against Wake Forest (Feb.
+On the season, Hall is fifth on the team in scoring with an average of 10.1 points per game overall and an average of 9.9 points per game in ACC regular-season games.
+Hall is leading the team in field goal shooting with an impressive 51.8 percent (115-222) from the field.
+He is third on the team in rebounding at 5.6 boards per contest, including a career-high 17 rebounds against Wake Forest (Feb.
 3).